Updated March 20, 2023

 - Performance can be increased by distributing the tasks which are achieved by adding more machines.

 - It hides the complexity of the distribution and portrays itself as a single machine.

 - Failure of a few systems does not impact the entire system, but the drawback is it may lead to partial data loss.

-Apache Flume is a tool which provides data ingestion, which can collect, aggregate and transport a huge amount of data from different sources to an HDFS, HBase, etc. Flume is very reliable and can be configured.
-It was designed to ingest streaming data from the web server or event data to HDFS e.g. it can ingest twitter data to HDFS.
+Apache Flume is a tool that provides data ingestion, which can collect, aggregate and transport a huge amount of data from different sources to an HDFS, HBase, etc. Flume is very reliable and can be configured.
+It was designed to ingest streaming data from the webserver or event data to HDFS, e.g. it can ingest twitter data to HDFS.
 Flume can store data to any of the centralized data stores such as HBase/HDFS.
 If there is a situation where the data produce is at a higher rate compared to that of the speed of the data can be written then flume acts as a mediator and ensures data flows steadily.

 Features of Flume

 - It can ingest web servers data along with the event data such as data from social media.

 - Flume transactions are channel-based, i.e. two messages are maintained; one is for sending, and one is for receiving.

 - Horizontal scaling is possible in a flume.